gonihalevi/dedalus-sw/README.md

 # dedalus_sphere

-This contains the scripts necessary to run spherical calculations using Dedalus.
-There are also data which can be found at princeton.edu/~lecoanet/data/dedalus_sphere_data.tgz .
-This tar file should be extracted in this directory to run some of the data analysis scripts.
+This contains the scripts necessary to run spherical calculations using Dedalus and my scripts for solving shallow water equations.
+See the script compare_to_spherepack.py, which is what I ran to produce the comparison movies where the two codes act differently.